jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2017-01-23-Carbs Cooker.md

 The components researched and used were chosen to minimize the cost of the overall design.
 *	Cooker Housing (to hold all the components together)
-*	Non-stick cooking pot
+*	Non-Stick Cooking Pot
 *	Microcontroller (MCU) that fulfilled the requirements (General I/O pins, Flash Memory etc.).
-*	LCD Display, Button Matrix PCB and Buzzer
+*	LCD Display, Button Matrix PCB, Bluetooth Module and Buzzer
-*	Load cells, High torque Servo motors, Relays, Temperature Probes (Sensors)
+*	Load Cells, High Torque Servo Motors, Relays, Temperature Probes (Sensors)
 *	Temperature Sensor for Electric Rice Cooker
 *	Electric Hot Plate Cooking Coil
-*	Hot water pump
+*	Hot Water Pump
-*	Water holder, heating and feeding unit
+*	Water Holder, Heater and Feeder unit
-*	Rice, Pasta, maize flour feeding units
+*	Rice, Pasta, Maize flour Feeder units
 *	High torque DC Motor for stirring
-*	Stirring spatula
+*	Stirring Spatula

 <h2 class="text-underline">Implementation</h2>

 ### Hardware
-**User Interface** – This was made up of an *LCD Display* and the *Button Matrix PCB* (with button labels).
-The buttons were used to make selections.
-The *LCD Display* was used to give the user prompts, get information on the minimum requirements needed to cook a particular carb and progress of the cooking process.
+**User Interface** – This was made up of an *LCD Display*, *Bluetooth Module* and the *Button Matrix PCB* (with button labels).
+The *Button Matrix PCB* and a Mobile Device App that sent serial commands to the *Microcontroller* through the *Bluetooth Module* were used to make selections on the Cooker.
+The *LCD Display* was used to give the user prompts, get information on the minimum requirements needed to cook a particular carb (with the amount of portions) and progress of the cooking process.
 The *Buzzer* was used to notify the user when a cooking process was completed.

 **Water Heater / Feeder Unit** – This was achieved with a *Boiling Kettle* modified to receive on and off signals from the *Controller unit* through a *Relay*.
 This was also fitted with a *Hot Water Pump* to feed the water to the *Non-Stick Cooking Pot*.